Please check both this page and syllabus every week; they will keep being

 Q: Is my presence at *all* lectures and tutorials required?

-A: It isn't enforced or mandatory but it's VERY HELPFUL to attend both the
+A: It isn't enforced or mandatory, but it IS VERY helpful to attend both the

-sometimes quoting the assorted fragments of our textbook 1 (book no.1 above),
+books, except for sometimes quoting the assorted fragments of our textbook 1

 (ii) you get information beyond what's in the textbook and posted materials,